RobertAlbus/clover/ADR/ADR-01-Node-As-Proxy.md

 ## Context

 Clover exposes base classes for creating Nodes in a Directed Graph.
-Algorithms have implemented as subclasses of the Graph Node.
+Since inception of the library, algorithms have been implemented as subclasses of the Graph Node.
 These algorithms are also useful outside of the graph-based context.
+Perhaps multiple algorithms might be useful in conjunction with each other, but the overhead of setting up a graph might be excessive.

 ## Decision